 The performance of the requested manufacturing requests shall be presented as an operations performance.
 Operations performance shall be a collection of operations responses.

 Table 190 defines the relationship roles for the operations performance.
+Table 191 defines the attributes for the operations performance.